rust-lang/rust/text/0000-infer-outlives.md

 Due to the implied bounds rules, it is currently the case that removing `where T: 'a` annotations is potentially a breaking change.
-After this RFC, the rule is a bit more subtle: removing a field of type `&'a T` could affect the results of inference, and hence may be a breaking change.
-As an example, consider a struct like this:
+After this RFC, the rule is a bit more subtle: removing an annotation is still potentially a breaking change (even if it would be inferred), due to the trait object rules; but also, adding or removing a field of type `&'a T` could affect the results of inference, and hence may be a breaking change.
+As an example, consider a struct like
+this:

 ```rust
 struct Iter<'a, T> {